Chris9883/Generate-Art/README.md

 1. Open the [demo version](https://generate-art.vercel.app) in your browser.
 2. Enter a prompt in the input field and click on the "Generate" button.
-3. Wait for the AI to generate pictures based on your prompt.
+3. Wait for DALL-E to generate pictures based on your prompt.
 4. Choose the picture you like the most.
 5. Connect your web3 wallet
 6. Add a name, description and traits that describe your image best